coderefinery/git-intro/_episodes/04-branches.md

 ![]({{ site.baseurl }}/img/gitink/no-ff.svg)

 It is a matter of taste or convention.
-Discuss the advantages of both approaches.
+This is where we introduce an important
+tool:

+- think of your version history as telling a story
+- this is why we asked you to write down the name of a great storyteller
+- if in doubt, think "What would X do?"

 ---